kuldeep3101988/Python-MPI/README.md

 # Python-MPI
-This repository contains various experiments to get a start doing MPI programming in python
+This repository contains various experiments to get a start doing MPI programming in python.

+This project assume the use of Portable Batch System (PBS) for submitting job in Batch mode.

+"When computational jobs are submitted to a job queue they wait in the queue until the appropriate computational resources are available.
+The queuing system which MSI uses is called PBS, which stands for Portable Batch System.
+To submit a job to a PBS queue users create PBS job scripts."